holtskinner/FIGClass/Advising/DegreePlanChallenge.md

 # Degree Plan Challenge
-## Due ???
+## **Due:** 28 September @ 6PM on Canvas

 **Criteria for Passing**

-- Create a minimum 2 Semester Degree Plan with the following
+- Create a 2 Semester (minumum) Degree Plan with the following
     - Name, Major and Planned Minors
     - Each Semester Clearly Labeled
-    - Classes are all listed, are relevant and correctly labeled in a plausible order.
+    - Classes listed, relevant and correctly labeled in a plausible order.

 - Submit Co-enrollment form